N1teshift/ittweb/docs/DOCUMENTATION_STYLE.md

 - **Outdated content**: Documentation for removed/deprecated features
 - **Small files**: Multiple small files that could be merged
 - **Redundant examples**: Same code example repeated
+- **Partially outdated docs**: Multiple docs with some useful, some outdated content - merge the useful parts

 ### How to Consolidate